 Well, not everyone who’s good with words is necessarily good at writing a full-length novel (nor do they all want to be).

 However, copywriting is often a jumping off point for some authors.
-In fact, some of our favorites once started just like us—desk job by day, novel by night.
+In fact, some of our favorites once started just like many of us—desk job by day, novel by night.

 Here’s a look at 10 copywriters who made it as novelists that you might be able to draw some inspiration from.